Div (mythology): Origins

 Divs probably originate from the Avestan daevas, deities who share the same origin with Indian Deva (gods).
 It is unknown when and why the former deities turned into rejected gods or even demons.

-Zoroastrianism
+There might have been a pantheon with several types of deities, but while the Indians demonized the Asura and deified the Deva, the Persians demonized the Deva, but deified Asura in the form of Ahura Mazda.

 In the Gathas, the oldest Zorastrian text, they are not yet the evil creatures they will become, although, according to some scholarly interpretations, the texts do indicate that they should be rejected.

-First known opposition

-Evident from Xph inscriptions, Xerxes I (reigned 486–465 BCE) ordered the destruction of a sanctuary dedicated to Daivas and proclaimed that the Daeva shall not be worshipped.
-Therefore, first opposition of Daeva must be during or before the reign of Xerxes.

-However, the original relation between Daeva and Persian religion remains up to debate.
-There might have been a pantheon with several types of deities, but while the Indians demonized the Asura and deified the Deva, the Persians demonized the Deva, but deified Asura in the form of Ahura Mazda.

 Middle persian era

-In Middle Persian texts, they are already regarded as equivalent to demons.
-They are created by Ahriman (the devil) along with sorcerers and everything else that is evil.
-They roam the earth at night and bring people to ruin.
-During the advent of Islam in Persia, the term was used for both demonized humans and evil supernatural creatures.
-In the translations of Tabari's Tafsir, the term div was used to designate evil jinn, devils and Satan.
+Babylonian Jewish demonology partly integrated the concept of demons from the divs (or dew).
+The story of Solomon and Asmodeus, whose name is of Persian origin, appears in the Babylonian Talmud and is designated as the king of demons (devs).

-Although the term dew (Middle Persian for div) is not attested in the Babylonian Talmud, they are mentioned in Jewish Babylonian Aramaic bowls next to shedim (demi-gods), ruḥot (spirits), mazzikin ("harmers"), and "satans".
+Div (dew) are further attested on Jewish Babylonian Aramaic bowls next to other supernatural beings, such as shedim (demi-gods), ruḥot (spirits), mazzikin ("harmers"), and "satans".
 The exact differences between these entities are, however, not always clear.
-Asmodeus is designated as the king of both shedim and devs.